Minutewoman goalkeeper one of 18 on upcoming international tour roster

 Former United States Field Hockey standout Carla Tagliente was introduced as the seventh head coach in the history of the University of Massachusetts field hockey program on Jan.
 7, 2010.
 A highly-decorated student and teacher of the game, Tagliente finished her fourth year at the helm of the Minutewomen in 2014.
 Over the previous three years alone, Tagliente guided the Minutewomen to 45 victories, the sixth-most among all NCAA Division I field hockey programs in that span, for an average of 15 wins per seasons.
-In that span, Tagliente was awarded the Atlantic 10 Coach of the Year and NFHCA Northeast Region Coach of the Year honors twice each.
+During that time, Tagliente was awarded Atlantic 10 Coach of the Year and NFHCA Northeast Region Coach of the Year honors twice each.